ni/nimble/packages/nimble-components/src/toggle-button-group/specs/README.md

 ### Visual Appearance

-We do not intend to apply any custom visual appearance to the toggle buttons themselves within the toggle button group for the first iteration of this control.
+We do not intend to apply any custom visual appearance to the toggle buttons themselves within the toggle button group for the first iteration of this component.
 All of the existing toggle button visual states will be honored (see [States](#states)).

 We have guidance from interaction design on the desired layout of the buttons, which consists of a